w1nterl0ng/cc-dice/README.md

       cd cookiecutter-meteor

-Run and view your website in a browser at `http://localhost:3000/`:
+To run and view your website in a browser at `http://localhost:3000/`:

       meteor